 “When you get to be my age and they can actually do something that gives you your life back after 10 to 15 years of decline, that is truly amazing.”
-Rob says.
+Rob said.

-Rob’s praises extend beyond Dr. Nickel to the whole joint replacement team, based at UW Health at The American Center on Madison’s far east side.
+Rob’s praises extend beyond Dr. Nickel to the whole joint replacement team, based at East Madison Hospital.

-“People seem to grumble more than ever these days about how service in general has been declining, but honestly, everyone involved with my care at The American Center was on top of their game,” Rob says.
+“People seem to grumble more than ever these days about how service in general has been declining, but honestly, everyone involved with my care at (East Madison Hospital) was on top of their game,” Rob said.
 “They said they could take my pain away and they delivered.
 I would give them a 10 in every category except my pain — which I now put at zero.”

 A Milwaukee native, published author of two books and father of three grown daughters, Rob looks forward to spending more quality time with his friends and high school sweetheart wife of 52 years, Cindy.

-“I’m just anxious to start re-engaging in life again,” Rob says.
+“I’m just anxious to start re-engaging in life again,” Rob said.
 “And I’ve told my friends they better be ready to play a lot of golf next year.”

 If there is anything Dr. Nickel hopes others might take from Rob’s story, it’s his advice not to believe the persistent myths and misinformation about joint replacement surgery.

-Rob may have benefited from being in good physical shape before surgery, Nickel says, but most patients who work hard have a substantial improvement in their quality of life.
+Rob may have benefited from being in good physical shape before surgery, Nickel said, but most patients who work hard have a substantial improvement in their quality of life.